News & Events

 Three hundred years ago in India, the common people had no rights and were buried under layers of oppression.
 The Gurus awakened their spirits and taught them a different story – that God alone determines their position and no worldly power can determine their fate.
 From the dregs of society, they raised a social movement, Khalsa, that defended everyone’s right to pray without fear of persecution, to work hard to earn an honest living, and proclaimed their moral obligation to share with those in need.
 They built a Sikh Empire where peace reigned and all were respected, until the British subverted and “subjected” them to feed the greed of the “civilized world.”
 The impact of colonization still colors our world today.

 Generational poverty and the systemic injustice that has mutated must be solved.
 It’s the greatest debt on the world’s collective balance sheet and we will pay several times over if we don’t pay it off.
 We have created a permanent underclass.
 Millions of young Americans see no hope of ever rising out of poverty, of even reaching the starting line.
 We must remove the constraints and allow them to fly if we are to progress and prosper as a nation.
+If you are struggling to manage your debts, you can contact a bankruptcy lawyer who will provide you with automatic stay info and other methods to stop your creditors from troubling you.

 The greatest constraint that impacts black people, rich and poor alike, is the dehumanization by the police, which literally kills them.
 For those who are “officers of the peace,” it must be incredibly painful to watch the trend of “militarization” and movement away from community policing.
 Intentionally or subtly, in too many cases, we’ve trained our police to intimidate rather than protect, and trained our children to fear them.